mrccie/mc_bedrock_server/README.md

 This solution has been tested on the following hardware:
 - Platform: Intel i7 7700 (4x CPU), 16GB of RAM, 256GB NVMe
 - Hypervisor: VMWare ESXi
-- OS: Ubuntu 20.04 server lts
+  > Installed and run successfully on 2x vCPU, 2GB RAM, 40GB Storage (running Ubuntu 20.04 LTS)

 ## Ubuntu Initialization